joelklabo/nostr-codex-runner/docs/config.md

 - `meta.secrets`: list of required secrets (for display only).
 - `meta.safety`: notes (e.g., shell risk).

-## Validation tips
+## Defaults and validation tips
+- If no transports are provided, config defaults to a nostr transport using runner keys.
+- If transports exclude nostr, runner keys/allowlist fall back to `"mock"` to keep validation green; provide real keys for nostr.
+- If no actions are provided, a `readfile` action is auto-added with roots rooted at the config directory.
-- Ensure nostr keys are hex, 64 chars.
+- Ensure nostr keys are hex, 64 chars (npub values are normalized to hex).
 - Keep allowlists non-empty when transports enable actions.
 - Avoid enabling `shell` in public/unknown environments.